• Skip to main content

 Factor in time to order samples and test materials for your own sensitivities.

-If you get sick easily, this will be a long and protracted stage as you find out what you can’t tolerate by getting sick over and over.
+If you get reactive easily, this will be a long and protracted stage as you find out what you can’t tolerate by having reactions over and over.
 There needs to be time for recovery between testing.

-Materials that I didn’t react to when testing but now do include: cotton batt insulation (if you react to new clothing you will react to that), MgO board (I am on the fence about it – a few extremely sensitive people have said there is a slight reaction to it) and I have become much more sensitive to all paints and wood glues.
+I also became more hypersensitive due to avoidance once moving into my tiny house: materials that I didn’t react to when testing but then did include: cotton batt insulation (if you react to new clothing you will likely react to that), MgO board (I am on the fence about it – a few extremely sensitive people have said there is a slight reaction to it) and I have become much more sensitive to all paints and wood glues.

 I provide consultation services to help people navigate this complicated process of choosing materials.

-I didn’t do that well in my house for the first couple months, so I would say even with the best materials there is wiring, there are plumbing and plumbing glue, there is wood glue, there will be some silicone – these all need some time to offgas.
+I didn’t do that well in my house for the first couple months, so I would say even with the best materials there is wiring, there is plumbing and plumbing glue, there is wood glue, there will be some silicone – these all need some time to off-gas.

 We left the appliances running for a month before use.